 Testosterone production is controlled via a feedback loop called the hypothalamic-pituitary-gonadal (HPG) axis.
-The hypothalamus secretes gonadotropin-releasing hormone (GnRH).
-Signals to the pituitary gland by GnRH cause release of luteinizing hormone (LH).
+The hypothalamus secretes a gonadotropin-releasing hormone (GnRH).
+Signals to the pituitary gland by GnRH cause the release of luteinizing hormone (LH).
 In turn, LH signals the gonads to produce testosterone.

 One study observed dopamine impacts the HPG axis and as a result, testosterone production.
 Researchers found administering a dopamine agonist in rat brains increased amounts of GnRH mRNA by 67%.6 Thus, healthy dopamine function is necessary to make testosterone.